 “Most people don’t ever feel secure enough to talk about this, although we’re hearing more of these stories now,” Mr. Stevenson said.
 “But Winfred was such a compelling storyteller, his personal narrative always included this, and he was able to talk about it in a direct way.”

 And Mr. Rembert didn’t only talk about it.
-At 51, with the encouragement of his wife, Patty, he began to use leather to create vividly detailed pictures of his near-lynching and his time working on the chain gang.
+At 51, with the encouragement of his wife, Patsy, he began to use leather to create vividly detailed pictures of his near-lynching and his time working on the chain gang.
 He had learned leather-working in prison, and his vibrantly colored, painstakingly carved pieces portrayed joyful and painful scenes from his life in rural Georgia.

 Mr. Rembert’s work has been exhibited at museums and galleries nationwide and was the subject of an exhibition at the Yale University Art Gallery.
 Among other accolades, he was awarded a United States Artists Barr Fellowship in 2016.

 His memoir, “Chasing Me to My Grave: An Artist’s Memoir of the Jim Crow South,” is forthcoming this summer from Bloomsbury Publishing.

 “Mr. Rembert’s art expresses the legacy of slavery, the trauma of lynching, and the anguish of racial hierarchy and white supremacy while illuminating a resolve to fight oppression and injustice,” said Mr. Stevenson, who wrote the foreword.
 “He has the ability to reveal truths about the human struggle that are transcendent, to evoke an understanding of human dignity that is broad and universal.”